ranindi7/fed_hackathon_05/PROJECT_DOCUMENTATION.md

 # Project Documentation

 ## Project Overview

-[Provide a brief summary of the project, including the theme and objectives.]
+Creating a webpage that generates random quotes fetched from an API

 ## Team Members:

--   Name 1
+-   Ranindi Gunasekera
 -   Name 2
 -   Name 3

 ## Member Contributions:

-### Name 1:
+### Ranindi Gunasekera:

 -   Worked on [specific elements] of the webpage.